 The restructuring of the Solution Review Group (SRG), as explained in the first version of the deliverable D942.11, reached a high acceptance in the project and among practitioners.
 Given that the review process concludes on a pre-selection of solution, which is handed over to the Trial Committee of each individual Trial, the task was much clearer for the reviewers and the overall coordination between review process and Trial design became more aligned.
 However, more emphasis in the practitioner view was requested, which motivated to change the Trial owner and host perspective to a meta-review.
 The meta-review builds on the practitioner reviews but focuses on the Trial fitness of the solution and whether the planned Trial can provide a suitable environment.
+In most cases both practitioners concluded already on a similar view and in case of higher deviations, their arguments were discussed in the consolidation of the reviews.
+It was therefore sufficient for the Trial owner to base his meta-review on two blind-reviews.
 Therefore, the setup of the SRG is not changed and is comprised out of the same groups as explained in D942.11, which are: